pytest-dev/pytest-asyncio/README.rst

         yield loop
         loop.close()

-A special pytest hook will ensure the produced loop is either set as the default global loop, or a special, error-throwing event loop policy is installed as the default policy (depending on the ``forbid_global_loop`` parameter).
+If the ``pytest.mark.asyncio`` marker is applied, a pytest hook will ensure the produced loop is either set as the default global loop, or a special, error-throwing event loop policy is installed as the default policy (depending on the ``forbid_global_loop`` parameter).
 Fixtures depending on the ``event_loop`` fixture can expect the policy to be properly modified when they run.

 ``event_loop_process_pool``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~